Punishment For Kids Who Don’t Respond To Punishment

-So parents need to realize why the unwanted, punishable behavior occurred in the first place, if they want to find an appropriate form of discipline.
+Parents would do better to realize why the unwanted, discipline-worthy behavior occurred in the first place if they want to find an appropriate punishment for kids.
 It also turns out that finding out why a kid misbehaves in a situation helps avoid that behavior in the future.

 “Avoid the power struggle.
 You know you’re in charge,” says Campbell.
 “Beating them over the head with it will not help your cause.
 It will only undermine the team mentality of your family.”